-Join Abba Shapiro for an in-depth discussion in this video Selecting and organizing clips, part of Narrative Scene Editing with Final Cut Pro X v10.0.9.
+Join Abba Shapiro for an in-depth discussion in this video Selecting and organizing clips, part of Final Cut Pro X v10.0.9: Narrative Scene Editing.

 The first thing I would do before I started creating a montage would be to select the…images that I want to use in that montage.…Now in this case, we have one clip to choose from, however, it is a 10-minute long clip…where the cameraman roamed around the room and directed the actor to do different things.…And if we skim through this clip, we see a variety of shots that I can use to create the montage.…Now, one of the workflows that I like to use when creating a montage or selecting a lot…of clips out of a single really long take is to use the Favorites option, and you can…see that I've already done this to this clip with these little green dots.…